 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Olivier Sterck is the lead economist of the Refugee Economies Programme (REP) at the Refugee Studies Centre (RSC).
+Olivier Sterck is Associate Professor and Senior Research Officer.
+He is the lead economist of the Refugee Economies Programme (REP) at the Refugee Studies Centre (RSC).

 Before joining the RSC, Olivier was postdoctoral research fellow at the Centre for the Study of African Economies (CSAE) at the University of Oxford.
 His research is multidisciplinary in scope, building bridges between development economics, health economics, and refugee studies.
 Olivier's research uses applied econometrics and economic modelling to study refugee economies.

 With colleagues from the REP, he has been collecting and analysing data on more than 15,000 refugees and members of host populations in Kenya, Uganda, and Ethiopia.
 In partnership with the World Food Programme, Olivier has been analysing the impact of various cash transfer models on the socio-economic outcomes of refugee households and refugee businesses in the Kakuma refugee camp and the Kalobeyei settlement.

 For a complete list of publications, see Olivier's personal website (right)